smba/pycosa/README.md

 # pycosa [![Build Status](https://travis-ci.org/smba/pycosa.svg?branch=main)](https://travis-ci.org/smba/pycosa)
 This is a collection of sampling strategies for (binary) configuration spaces.
 The algorithms implemented here are merely intended for demonstration and teaching purposes.
-A more mature tool box that has been widely used for congfiguration sampling is (SPLConqueror)[https://github.com/se-sic/SPLConqueror].
+A more mature tool box that has been widely used for congfiguration sampling is (https://github.com/se-sic/SPLConqueror)[SPLConqueror].

-## Documentation
+## DocumentationSPLConqueror
 ### Feature Models
 #### Input Formats
 ##### DIMACS